TUM-DSE/research-work-info/README.md

-# My thesis at the [Chair of Decentralized Systems Engineering (DSE)](https://dse.in.tum.de/)
+# My research work at the [Chair of Decentralized Systems Engineering (DSE)](https://dse.in.tum.de/)

 Fork this repository and adapt it to your needs.
-You should find everything here that you will need to successfully complete your bachelor's or master's thesis at our [chair](https://dse.in.tum.de/theses/).
+You should find everything here that you will need to successfully complete your research work (BSc, MSc, guided research, IDPs) at our [chair](https://dse.in.tum.de/theses/).